A single copy of this article may be reprinted for personal, noncommercial use only.

 - Sex.
 Males are more likely to develop central sleep apnea than are females.

 - Heart disorders.
 People with atrial fibrillation or congestive heart failure are at greater risk of central sleep apnea.
-Central sleep apnea may be present in up to 40 percent of people with congestive heart failure.
+Sleep disordered breathing, such as Cheyne-Stokes breathing and obstructive sleep apnea, may be present in up to 50 percent of people with congestive heart failure.

 - Stroke or brain tumor.
-These conditions can impair the brain's ability to regulate breathing.
+These brain conditions can impair the brain's ability to regulate breathing.

 - High altitude.
 Sleeping at an altitude higher than you're accustomed to may increase your risk of sleep apnea.
 High-altitude sleep apnea is no longer a problem when you return to a lower altitude.